Jerrod Clark

-Jerrod Clark (born November 16, 1999) is an American professional football nose tackle for the Dallas Renegades of the United Football League (UFL).
+Jerrod Clark (born November 16, 1999) is an American professional football nose tackle for the Houston Gamblers of the United Football League (UFL).
 He played college football for the Coastal Carolina Chanticleers.

 Early life

 Clark grew up in Dorchester, Massachusetts and attended Brighton High School.
 He led the Bengals football team to the Division 7 state semi-finals as a junior, where they lost to powerhouse Mashpee.
 He won the Massachusetts Division II State Basketball Championship in 2017 with the Brighton High Bengals.
 He committed to play football at Coastal Carolina.

 College career

 In his collegiate career he totaled 105 tackles, 18 being for a loss, 7.5 sacks, and 3 pass deflections.
 His best collegiate year occurred during the 2022 season where he put up 41 tackles, 10 going for a loss, and 3.5 sacks.
 For his performance on the year he was named to the Third Team All-Sun Belt.

 Clark was projected to be a 5th to 6th round selection in the 2023 NFL draft.